ctrble/sugar-dog/README.md

 ##### ACTION: Cruise

 - Move 2 spaces (though you cannot move diagonally, you can move to the side and then over):
-- As each space is entered, follow the same protocal:
+- As each space is entered, follow the same protocol:
   1. Announce a contact in the space
   2. Pause for contacts
       - If there is another contact in the same space, both contacts are destroyed